MoneySavingExpert.com homepage

 Need-to-knows for getting the cheapest price

-• To get them cheapest, pick 'continue with free lenses' when asked to choose your lens package (stage five of the checkout process), as thinner or scratch-resistant lenses will cost £15 to £150 extra.
+• To get them cheapest, pick 'continue with free lenses' when asked to choose your lens package (stage five of the checkout process), as thinner or scratch-resistant lenses will cost £15-£150 extra.
 To avoid other extras and keep costs down, select 'skip step & continue' until you reach the checkout.

-• Select 'Royal Mail Standard' delivery – our code will make this delivery option free (normally £6.99).
+• Select 'Royal Mail Standard' delivery – our code will make this option free (normally £6.99).
+Delivery takes 7-20 working days.

 MSE Georgia-May says: